alexellis/ghost-on-docker/README.md

 ![Ghost](https://raw.githubusercontent.com/alexellis/ghost-on-docker/master/static/ghost_small.png)

-Recipes for building and running Ghost blogging platform on Docker
+Pair Docker and Ghost for the perfect platform to run your blog!

 > Find out more about [Ghost](https://ghost.org) here